 Many vehicle-related injuries to children could be prevented by the proper use of car safety seats.
 Here are some things to consider when choosing a good car seat:

-- It's a good idea to check the harness straps to see whether they're long enough for continued use as your child grows, and remember to allow for bulky clothing such as snowsuits.
+It's a good idea to check the harness straps to see whether they're long enough for continued use as your child grows.
 Test the buckles to be sure they can be fastened properly and easily.

 Remove all bulky clothing, such as winter coats, from your child before placing them in the car seat.
 It’s important for the harness straps to sit tight to their body in case of a car accident.

 Your child's comfort is important.
 Let your child try out the seat before buying it.
 Look at the seat cover material, consider the space and freedom for arm movements.
 Think about how comfortable your child would be while sleeping in the seat.

 Be sure the instructions and tether strap (bolt and strap which attaches the seat to the inside of the vehicle) are included.

 Price is not a measure of the safety of a seat.
 More expensive seats typically have added features that may or may not make the seat easier to use.